DUNE-DAQ/daq-buildtools/docs/README.md

 ### Useful Spack commands

 There are also useful Spack commands which can be executed to learn about the versions of the individual packages you're working with, once you've run `dbt-workarea-env` or `dbt-setup-release`.
 An [excellent Spack tutorial](https://spack-tutorial.readthedocs.io/en/latest/tutorial_basics.html) inside the official Spack documentation is worth a look, but a few Spack commands can be used right away to learn more about your environment.
-They're presented both for the case of you having set up a nightly release and a frozen release:
+They're presented both for the case of you having set up a nightly release and a stable release:
 * `spack find --loaded -N | grep coredaq-vX.Y.Z` or `spack find --loaded -N | grep NB` will tell you all the DUNE DAQ packages shared by both far- and near detector software which have been loaded by `dbt-workarea-env` or `dbt-setup-release`
 * `spack find --loaded -N | grep fddaq-vX.Y.Z` or `spack find --loaded -N | grep FD` for far detector DUNE DAQ packages
 * `spack find --loaded -N | grep nddaq-vX.Y.Z` or `spack find --loaded -N | grep ND` for near detector DUNE DAQ packages